-The indoor and outdoor warning systems are tested regularly.
+The indoor fire alarm mass notification system and outdoor warning system are tested on a monthly basis.
 E-mail, the telephone announcement line and the digital tools are in regular use.
 A text-only home page has been developed and it is ready to be activated if needed during an emergency.
 System tests are pre-announced.
-The campus is informed at the beginning of the academic year of the tests of both the indoor and outdoor warning system.
+The campus is informed at the beginning of the academic year of the tests of both the indoor and outdoor warning systems.

 Campus safety services also conduct tests of emergency response procedures on at least an annual basis.
 The tests typically are announced.
-The Office of Environmental Health and Safety coordinates at least one announced or unannounced drill and exercise per year and conducts follow-through activities designed for the assessment and evaluation of emergency plans and capabilities, and documentation of the tests is maintained by the University's Office of Environmental and Occupational Health and Safety.
+The Department of Environmental and Occupational Health and Safety (EOHS) coordinates at least one announced or unannounced emergency preparedness exercise per year and conducts follow-through activities designed for the assessment and evaluation of emergency plans and capabilities, and documentation of the tests is maintained by the University's Department of Environmental and Occupational Health and Safety.
 The University also includes this description of Emergency Response procedures annually in its campus safety report and in conjunction with at least one test per year.

-Evacuation drills are coordinated by EOHS each semester for all residence hall facilities.
-The purpose of evacuation drills is to prepare building occupants for an organized evacuation in case of an emergency.
+Evacuation fire drills are coordinated by EOHS each semester for all residence hall facilities to prepare students, staff, and other building occupants for an organized evacuation in case of an emergency.
 Evacuation routes are contained in the Student Staff Emergency Manual.
-Students are provided guidance about the direction they should travel when exiting each facility for a short term building evacuation.
-In addition the Student Staff Emergency Manual contains details and locations of the Community Check Points.
+Students are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
+In addition, the Student Staff Emergency Manual contains details and locations of the Community Check Points.
 Designated locations for long-term evacuations are affected by time of day, location of the building being evacuated, the availability of the various designated emergency gathering locations on campus, and other factors such as the location and nature of the threat.
-UAPD, Student Affairs staff and Residence Life staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.
+UAPD, Student Affairs staff and Residence Life and Housing staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.
 In addition to educating the occupants of each building about the evacuation procedures during the drills, the process also provides the University an opportunity to test the operation of fire alarm system components.

-Evacuation drills for residence halls are monitored by EOHS and Student Affairs staff.
+Evacuation drills for residence halls are monitored by EOHS and Residence Life and Housing staff.
 Recommendations for improvements may be submitted to the appropriate departments/offices for consideration.
-The University of Akron has protocols for assisting people with different disabilities for safe evacuation.
+The University of Akron has protocols for assisting people who require accommodations for safe evacuation.